ARCHER2-HPC/archer2-docs/docs/user-guide/sw-environment.md

 will remove a loaded module:

 ```
-auser@uan01:~> module remove cray-fftw
+auser@uan01:~> module remove gromacs
 ```

-will unload what ever version of `cray-fftw` (even if it is not the default) you might have loaded.
+will unload what ever version of `gromacs` you might have loaded (even if it is not the default).

 #### `module swap`